munificent/craftinginterpreters/book/the-lox-language.md

 This loop does the same thing as the previous `while` loop.
 Most modern languages also have some sort of <span name="foreach">`for-in`</span> or `foreach` loop for explicitly iterating over various sequence types.
-In a real language, those are much better than the crude C-style `for` loop we got here.
+In a real language, that's nicer than the crude C-style `for` loop we got here.
 Lox keeps it basic.

 <aside name="foreach">

 This is a concession I made because of how the implementation is split across chapters.
-A `for-in` loop needs some sort of dynamic dispatch for the iterator protocol to handle different kinds of sequences, but we don't get that until after we're done with control flow.
+A `for-in` loop needs some sort of dynamic dispatch in the iterator protocol to handle different kinds of sequences, but we don't get that until after we're done with control flow.
 We could circle back and add `for-in` loops later, but I didn't think doing so would teach you anything particularly